Enhanced compatibility features v14

-Advanced Server includes extended functionality that provides compatibility for syntax supported by Oracle applications.
-Detailed information about the compatibility features supported by Advanced Server is provided in the Database Compatibility for Oracle Developers Guide; the version-specific guides are available at:
+EDB Postgres Advanced Server includes extended functionality that provides compatibility for syntax supported by Oracle applications.
+See Database Compatibility for Oracle Developers for detailed information about the compatibility features supported by EDB Postgres Advanced Server.

-The following sections highlight some of the compatibility features supported by Advanced Server.
+The following sections highlight some of the compatibility features supported by EDB Postgres Advanced Server.

-There are several ways to install Advanced Server that will allow you to take advantage of compatibility features:
+There are several ways to install EDB Postgres Advanced Server that allow you to take advantage of compatibility features:

 - Use the

-INITDBOPTSvariable (in the Advanced Server service configuration file) to specify
+INITDBOPTSvariable (in the EDB Postgres Advanced Server service configuration file) to specify

 --redwood-likebefore initializing your cluster.